aromanino/keycloak-express-middleware/README.md

 --- Additions to `req` ---

-After applying the middleware, `req` contains:
+After applying the middleware, `req` contains the property **`encodedTokenPermission`** as an object exposing the method:
-- @property {Object} req.encodedTokenPermission
-An object exposing the method:
-    - hasPermission(permission: string, callback: function(boolean))
-      Checks whether the token contains the specified permission.
+- hasPermission(permission: string, callback: function(boolean)) :Checks whether the token contains the specified permission.
 The callback receives `true` if the permission is present, `false` otherwise.

 ✅ Usage example:
 ```js